 Based on region, the global facial injectable market share is segmented into North America, Europe, Asia-Pacific, Latin America, and the Middle East and Africa.

-North America held over 41% share in the global facial injectable market analysis in 2021 due to increased spending on aesthetic procedures.
+North America held over 41% share in the global facial injectable industry analysis in 2021 due to increased spending on aesthetic procedures.
 It is expected to grow at a CAGR of 9.18% during the forecast period.
 A large geriatric population base in the US and Canada is anticipated to propel the demand for injectables over the forecast period.

 Asia-Pacific is anticipated to be the fastest-growing region over the forecast period.
-China, India, and Japan are the developing economies in this region and have great potential for growth in the facial injectable market.
+China, India, and Japan are the developing economies in this region and have great potential for growth in the market for facial injectable.
 This can be attributed to the growing medical tourism industry, especially in these countries.
 A large number of surgical procedures performed in South Korea, Japan, and China each year are primarily driving the market growth in this region.
 Many esthetic procedures can be attributed to the easy availability of advanced techniques and cost-effective treatment options.
 Additionally, a large geriatric population is anticipated to be a high-impact rendering driver for this region.

 Europe is the second-largest region and is expected to grow at a CAGR of 8.6% during the forecast period, accounting for USD 7,275 million.
-Germany is one of the significant countries spearheading the facial injectable market.
+Germany is one of the significant countries spearheading the market.
 Factors such as the increased popularity of cosmetic procedures, technological advancements, and beauty consciousness are among the factors driving the market growth.
 Furthermore, the rising urban population, novel product approvals, promotions in noninvasive procedures, and availability of skilled professionals are other factors leading to the market growth.

 According to European Union Medical Device Regulation, all dermal fillers are classified under medical devices.
 European Notified Bodies must audit these fillers regularly and rigorously to ensure that international standards and Health Products Regulatory Authority (HPRA) regulations are complied with.
 In addition, the presence of manufacturing units of key market players such as Merz Pharma, specializing in the manufacturing of hyaluronic acid-based fillers, ensures the availability of sophisticated & technologically advanced products in the country, thereby fueling the market growth.